-Everyone looks forward to the office holiday party.
-It’s a time to socialize with the whole company, boost employee morale, raise money for charity, and start the new year strong.
+At the year's end, everyone looks forward to the office holiday party.
+It’s a time to celebrate the year's successes, socialize with the whole team, boost employee morale and end the year on a good note.
 But for employers, holiday parties can also be a liability.
-In fact, under the United States Department of Labor, employers are subject to all insurance claims and laws even “off the clock” during a holiday party.
-You need to take precautions this season to ensure your business—and its employees—are properly protected and insured.
+In fact, under the United States Department of Labor, employers are subject to all insurance claims and laws even “off the clock,” like during a holiday company party.
+For employers, it is important to take precautions this season to minimize risk and to ensure your business—and its employees—are properly protected and insured.

 Make sure your business is fully protected with the appropriate amount of “holiday party insurance.”
 Your commercial general liability policy will often cover liquor liability in these cases.
 However, you should check with an insurance broker to ensure your policy covers social events and “off-the-clock” hours as well.
 This helps pay for any potential damages if your business is sued and found at-fault, like in the case that a business over-served one of their employees who then drove home and caused an accident.

 You may also want to consider Employment Practices Liability Insurance.
 This will protect your business from costs associated with cases of discrimination, sexual harassment, emotional distress, and other workplace-related issues.
-This is especially important for holiday parties.
+This can be important for a holiday company party, as the social and informal atmosphere could lead to less than professional behavior from your employees, particuarly if there is alcohol being served.
 It’s possible that someone can drink too much and say something inappropriate or engage in wrongful conduct.
 If so, the victim could also sue your company for certain damages related to that employee’s behaviors at the company party.

 If you’re hosting the company party at your house, you will want to ensure you are fully covered by your homeowners’ insurance.
 This means you will need personal liability coverage, which will help protect against any costs if you are sued for damages in your home.
 This would cover any liquor liability as well as slips, trips, burns, or other injuries on your property.
 You may also want to consider purchasing an umbrella plan to create an additional line of liability coverage.
 You should also update your home inventory and contents coverage to ensure all of your valuables are fully covered in case of damage or theft during the party.

-You should also take certain precautions to ensure that no one over-drinks, drinks and drives, or acts inappropriately.
+If your business is throwing a holidy party, you should take precautions to minimize your risk.
+These tips will help you ensure that no one over-drinks, drinks and drives, or acts inappropriately.
 Taking a few key steps will protect against costly insurance claims.

 - On the holiday party invitation, remind employees to be responsible and drink in moderation.